20 min read

 Makes sense?
 Let’s dive right in!

-This is the starting point of the folder-gluer operation where the whole packing process is done manually.
+The Manual category is the starting point of the folder-gluer operation where the whole packing process is done manually.

 At the lowest end of the manual category, clients would be packing directly at the end of the folder-gluer compression belt.